svijsv/GHMon/config/README.md

 There are configuration file examples in `templates/`.
 General configuration takes place in `config.h`, which contains descriptions of the available options. `advanced.h` has additional rarely-needed options.
-Sensors and controllers are defined in `sensors.c` and `controllers.c` respectively.
+Sensors and controllers are defined in `sensors.c` and `controllers.c` respectively, and lookup-tables (if used) are defined tables.c.
+Descriptions of the settings are contained in each file.

 ## Sensors
-Complete documentation of the structures used to configure the sensors can be found in `src/sensors.h`.
+There are example sensor configurations in `config/templates/sensors.c` and detailed documentation of the structures used to configure the sensors can be found in `src/sensors.h`.
 Configuration consists of filling the SENSORS array with descriptions of the individual sensors and how to interpret them.
 At the time of writing available sensor types are linear, lookup-table, and